corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/vnodes/bring-your-own-db.md

 For example, to create the required databases for a virtual node:

+1. Create the necessary schemas and users.
+The DML user for each database requires SELECT, UPDATE, INSERT, and DELETE permissions.
+The DDL user is optional but, if used, it requires full permissions to enable it to deploy schema.

-1. Retrieve the required SQL for the `crypto` database:
+2. Retrieve the required SQL for the `crypto` database:
    {{< tabs >}}
    {{% tab name="Bash"%}}
    ```shell